 Students are expected to follow the policy of the Institute and demonstrate the appropriate respect for the historical premises that the school occupies.
 Please note that cell phones must be set on silent mode before the beginning of each class.
-Computers and other electronic devices cannot be used during class lectures and discussions for anything other than note-taking, unless there has been a specific academic accommodation.
+Computers and other electronic devices cannot be used during class lectures and discussions, unless there has been a specific academic accommodation.